NordSecurity/libtelio/README.md

 ### Build

-You can build the `libtelio` library using standard `cargo build` command.
+You can build the `libtelio` library using the standard `cargo build` command.

 #### Windows msvc toolchain